costelburuiana/selenium/README.md

 * tests are running on push events
 * test are running on schedule from Monday to Friday at 15:00 GMT (17:00 Brasov time)

-### An HTML report is generated after each run and the last one can be vizualized on https://costelburuiana.github.io/selenium/?sort=result or older reports can be downloaded in a .zip format from https://github.com/costelburuiana/selenium/actions and select the desired workflow run to see the report in `Artifacts` section of the page.
+### An HTML report is generated after each run and the last one can be vizualized on https://costelburuiana.github.io/selenium/?sort=result

 ---